What are Physical hazards at workplace?

-To control fire it is important to install smoke detectors, fire extinguishers in the workplace where there is a risk of oil or gas leakage.
+To control fire it is important to install smoke detectors, and fire extinguishers in the workplace where there is a risk of oil or gas leakage.

 Read also our articles my articles:

-First, What is a confined space?
+First, what is a confined space?
 It is a place with limited entry and egress.
 These types of spaces are not suitable for human inhabitants.

 Take into account that some workers may have a phobia of closed places.
-In this case, Never Ever Force such person to work inside a confined place.
+In this case, Never Ever Force such a person to work inside a confined place.

 - If the temperature level is very low at the workplace.
-It can trench foot, cause hypothermia, reduced dexterity, and mental alertness.
+It can trench foot, and cause hypothermia, reduced dexterity, and mental alertness.